Political awareness, as much as any good social and life strategy, starts with a good understanding of the conflicts of interest.

 That way, I argued, we could attract and keep more talent.

-I had data in hand: the new generations considered flexibility as important as salary.
+I had data: the new generations considered flexibility as important as salary.

 The answer from the board?